Lifailon/TorAPI/README.md

 ## Other projects:

-- 🔎 [LibreKinopoisk Chrome Extension](https://github.com/Lifailon/LibreKinopoisk) - adds buttons to the Kinopoisk website and provides a **TorAPI** interface for quickly searching for movies and TV series in open sources.
+- 🔎 [LibreKinopoisk](https://github.com/Lifailon/LibreKinopoisk) - Google Chrome extension that adds buttons to the Kinopoisk website and provides a **TorAPI** interface in the [Jackett](https://github.com/Jackett/Jackett) style (without the need to install a server part and use a VPN) for quickly searching for movies and series in open sources.

-- 🧲 [Telegram bot for Kinozal](https://github.com/Lifailon/Kinozal-Bot) - allows you to automate the process of delivering content to your TV using only phone, providing a convenient and user-friendly interface for interacting with the torrent tracker [Kinozal](https://kinozal.tv), as well as the ability to manage the torrent client [qBittorrent](https://github.com/qbittorrent/qBittorrent) or [Transmission](https://github.com/transmission/transmission) on your computer and synchronization with the [Plex Media Server](https://www.plex.tv/personal-media-server), located remotely from home.
+- 🧲 [Kinozal bot](https://github.com/Lifailon/Kinozal-Bot) - Telegram bot that allows you to automate the process of delivering content to your TV using only your phone.
+Provides a convenient interface for interacting with the torrent tracker [Kinozal](https://kinozal.tv) and the database [TMDB](https://www.themoviedb.org) to track the release date of episodes, seasons and search for actors for each episode , as well as the ability to manage the torrent client [qBittorrent](https://github.com/qbittorrent/qBittorrent) or [Transmission](https://github.com/transmission/transmission) on your computer, being remote from home and from single interface.

-- ❤️ [WebTorrent Desktop api](https://github.com/Lifailon/webtorrent-desktop-api) - branch (fork) of the original version of [WebTorrent Desktop](https://github.com/webtorrent/webtorrent-desktop), which add a remote control mechanism via the `REST API` on base [Express Framework](https://github.com/expressjs/express).
+- ❤️ [WebTorrent Desktop api](https://github.com/Lifailon/webtorrent-desktop-api) - fork of the [WebTorrent Desktop] client (https://github.com/webtorrent/webtorrent-desktop), which added a remote control mechanism via the `REST API` based on [Express Framework](https://github.com/expressjs/express).

-- 📡 [Reverse Proxy .NET](https://github.com/Lifailon/rpnet) - cross-platform command line utility for implementing a .NET-based reverse proxy.
-It is used to provide access to hosts from one network interface to remote applications via TCP, UDP or HTTP/HTTPS protocols accessible through another network interface without unnecessary settings and with authorization support.
+- 📡 [Reverse Proxy .NET](https://github.com/Lifailon/rpnet) - cross-platform command-line utility for implementing a **.NET** based reverse proxy server.
+It is used to provide access to hosts on the network from one network interface to remote applications via **TCP**, **UDP** or **HTTP/HTTPS** protocols (`GET` and `POST` requests are supported to access external resources over the Internet) available via another network interface (e.g. via **VPN**) on your host without unnecessary configuration and with authorization support.